CompoNeRF: Text-guided Multi-object Compositional NeRF with Editable 3D Scene Layout: More Visualization Results

 Ultimately, fine-tuning loss weight parameters is a delicate process that can mitigate identity issues, yet it demands careful calibration to maintain a harmony between scene integrity and the authenticity of each component.
 The limited representation of certain objects in pre-trained models remains a substantial obstacle, underscoring the need for further investigation into the issue of inadequate guidance in complex scene generation.

+\textbf{Influence of SD version.} As depicted in Fig.~\ref{fig: abls_version}, there is a significant gap between the results using SD V1.5 and SD V1.4, suggesting that upgrading to a more advanced diffusion model could further enhance the quality of the generated content.

-\section{4.
-More Visualization Results}
+\section{More Visualization Results}

-We provide the multi-view qualitative results from CompoNeRF in Fig.~\ref{fig:vis1}.
+We provide the multi-view qualitative results from CompoNeRF in \cref{fig:vis1}.
 Note that we increase the resolution of the image latent features from $64 \times 64$ to $128\times128$ during inference for better results.
 We also have attached video results in the supplemental materials for each case and the baseline Latent-NeRF~\cite{metzer2022latent} and SJC~\cite{wang2022score}.
-We have named each file after the text prompt used to generate the 3D asset.
-Please see the attached videos.
+Please see the attached video for rotating frame results.